scottzach1/Project-Beans/project_requirement/safety-plan-analysis.md

 > - **CAA regulations Part 101.157 and Part 101.159**
 > - flight during daylight hours
 > - flight cancelled under following weather conditions:
 >> - Cloud cover which obscures more than half of the visible sky
 >> - Conditions which limit horizontal visibility to less than 8km.
 >> - Heavy precipitation
 >> - High wind speed (speeds exceeding 32 km/h)
 > - resources to check conditions
 >> - Accuweather - hourly expected wind speeds / wind gust speeds
 >> - Wind Finder - live data - wind speed and dir
 >> - Metservice - three hourly weather measurements
 > - not launched into clouds (**CAA regulations Part 101.157**)
 > - all members of general public using park at launch time notified
 >> - if they refuse to comply or >10 members of public launch must be postponed
 > - throughout launch three members stationed at max launch radius to ensure general public do not enter zone

+[DRAFT]

  In accordance with ***[CAA regulations Part 101.157 and Part1.159](https://www.aviation.govt.nz/rules/rule-part/show/101)*** as series of constraints will be applied to the conditions for which the rocket will be launched.
 Launch times for the